For an accessible version or to translate, visit:

 Intuitive eating starts with curiosity and mindfulness!

-• Being aware what your body is saying when around food
+• Being aware of what your body is saying when around food.

 Mark where are